schrtim/lhmp-thor-magni-challenge/README.md

 ### 2.1.
 Information for the user

-Submissions to our challenge are only to be made in numpys [**.npy** format](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html).
+Submissions to our challenge are only to be made in [**.npy** format](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html).

 We provide a sample jupyter notebook called **run_simple_cvm** that demonstrates the format for predictions.